tony-shifflett/lessonOne/README.md

 <img src="https://i.imgur.com/Y7qrEp3.png" width=200/>

 Notice how DevTools has converted the named color `salmon` into it's hex color of `#fa8072`.
-All named colors have a corresponding hex equivalent but not vice versa as hex provides over 16 million possible options while named only 140.
+All named colors have a corresponding hex equivalent but not vice versa as hex provides over 16 million+ possible options while named only [140](https://www.w3schools.com/colors/colors_names.asp).

 #### Finding The Right Color